 Defamation cases in Australia are notoriously hard to run.
 The main consideration in assessing a claim for defamation is whether there is a monetary loss suffered by the defamed party.
-Recently, a Sydney lawyer, Chris Murphy, was successful in recovering over $100 000 for defamation against the Daily Telegraph who described him as ‘continuing to battle with the ravages of age and with associated deafness that keep him from representing clients’; which he described as affecting him ‘like cockroaches in (his) brain’.
+Recently, a Sydney lawyer, Chris Murphy, was successful in recovering over $100 000 for defamation against the Daily Telegraph who has described him as ‘continuing to battle with the ravages of age and with associated deafness that keep him from representing clients’.

 These matters exemplify the importance of understanding what constitutes defamation and how it balances with the doctrine of freedom of speech in order to protect yourself or your business.

 In essence, defamation involves the publication of material that adversely impacts another person’s reputation.
 Defamatory material can come in the form of a photograph or newspaper article but can also commonly involve content published and distributed online or on social media.
 Therefore, it is important to carefully consider what you post online in order to protect yourself against defamation actions.
 For example, in one social media defamation case of Mickle v Farley NSWDC 295, a school teacher was awarded over $100,000 after a former colleague posted abusive tweets in response to her promotion.

 Defamation in NSW is governed under the Defamation Act 2005 (NSW) and similar instruments exist in other states and territories.
 To be successful in establishing an action for defamation, the plaintiff generally needs to establish the following: